and the calm is deep where the quiet waters flow

 “I’ll talk to my father,” Jin Zixuan said with renewed urgency.
 “If—If Wei Wuxian—he should not be running around now.”

 “He’ll never stop,” Jiang Yanli said, smiling emptily.
 “That’s just who he is.”

 “I’ll protect him,” Jin Zixuan replied.

-She did not think she was meant to hear those words; she did not think he fully realized he said them.
+She did not think she was meant to hear those words, or that he fully realized he had said them.
 Understanding tightened in her chest.
 Jiang Yanli yet again said goodbye to one of her precious few childhood dreams.

 “I’ll protect him even if he doesn’t want me to.”